SuryaCodez/gomarble-reviews-api/README.md

 # **Review Scraper API**

-This project is a FastAPI-based web scraper designed to extract product reviews from e-commerce product pages.
+This project is a an FastAPI server capable of extracting reviews information from any given product page.
 The scraper uses Playwright for browser automation and OpenAI's API for dynamically detecting CSS selectors for review elements.
+This repository i have used 2717recovery webpage as example product page to test implementation.

 ---